Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

 Matches any input item that isn't the end of input.
-Consumes exactly one input item.
+Consumes exactly one input item and returns it.

 ##### Generic Types